lutzky/lutzky.github.io/content/posts/2023-04-07-software-distribution/index.md

 For as long as I've been interested in software development, I've been interested in how software makes it onto a computer.
 "Works on my machine" was never quite enough... how would it work on *someone else's* computer?
-Here's a stroll down memory lane... starting from the 90s.
+Here's a stroll down memory lane, starting from the 90s.

 <!--more-->